 Members of the Model UN Club expand their knowledge of contemporary global issues by portraying nations in simulated United Nations meetings.
-We usually attend six competitions a year as well as hosting the Gar-Field Model UN Conference and a model Security Council meeting.
+We usually attend six competitions a year and host the Gar-Field Model UN Conference and a model Security Council meeting.